awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways-intro.md

 ## Creating a Direct Connect gateway<a name="create-direct-connect-gateway"></a>

-You can create a Direct Connect gateway in any supported Region\.
+You can create a Direct Connect gateway in any supported public Region\.

 **To create a Direct Connect gateway**